effectivehomeoffice/effectivehomeoffice.com/README.md

 - _4K resolution_.
 4K is required for screen sharing, as the screen may be fitted or zoomed to your screen.
 4K helps here a lot.
 5K or more is not recommended, as others might have problems to display it correctly.
 - _Webcam built-in_.
 The webcam should be as close to the main screen as possible.
 It should be built-in and horizontally centered.
 - _Good speakers_.
 The voices of your communication partners should come crystal clear from the direction of the video stream.
 2-Watt speakers are not crystal clear.
 - _Accurate colors_.
-Not super important for most work.
-Colors should be OK.
+Not super important for most work, colors and range should be appropriate.
 - _Height-adjustable_.
 For ergonomics.
 - _Thunderbolt 3_.
 We would love to finally get rid of our Thunderbolt docks.
 - _Thin margins_.
 Design matters.